Do cars record data when there’s an accident?

 EDR data can help insurers quickly determine fault and assess damages, which can speed up the claims process and reduce costs associated with claims handling.
 And police officers can read the data right at the accident spot, accelerate the process of determining guilt, and send the results to the prosecutor's office.

-Access to and the structure and content of data recorders isn’t yet standardized or specific to manufacturers or models.
-As a result, EDR data without specific readout devices and expert translation is not possible.
-So, it’s rarely used in damage assessments.
-And with ongoing development of vehicles and technology, data structures, contents, and access techniques may change the nature of continuous data development that’s a prerequisite for reading and interpreting the data.
+Even though more and more cars are equipped with an EDR, access to and the structure and content of data recorders isn’t yet standardized or specific to manufacturers or models.
+As a result, EDR data without specific readout devices, knowledge and expert translation is not possible.
+So, it’s currently rarely used in damage assessments.

-We’ve developed a solution for fully automated readout, standardization, and interpretation of EDR data in the msg.IoTA platform, using proprietary hardware and communication software.
+That’s why msg global – together with its development partner, a leading accident forensics in Germany – has developed a solution for fully automated readout, standardization, and interpretation of EDR data using proprietary hardware and communication software.
 The process can be performed by any person in one minute.
-After reading the vehicle data, a harmonized and digitally quantified and qualified description of exactly what happened before, after, and at the moment of an incident is available immediately.
-Those digital traces can then be processed on the msg.IoTA platform to reconstruct accidents and to identify fault and potential fraud.
+After reading the vehicle data, a harmonized and digitally quantified and qualified description of exactly what happened before, after, and at the moment of an incident is immediately available.
+Those digital traces can then be processed on our platform and optionally enriched with GPS data to get an idea about the incident spot to reconstruct accidents and identify faults and potential fraud.